openl2m/openl2m/docs/installation/nginx-ssl.rst

   cd /etc/nginx/ssl
   sudo chmod g-rwx,o-rws .

-**This assumes your private key is installed in /etc/nginx/ssl, and that this directory is only accessible by the 'root' account.
+**This assumes your private key will be installed in /etc/nginx/ssl, and that this directory is only accessible by the 'root' account.
 If your organization has different security requirements, change this as appropriate.**